-113. Plaintiff incorporates by reference the allegations in the preceding paragraphs.

-8 114.
-The Individual Defendants acted as controlling persons of First Republic within the 9 meaning of Section 20(a) of the Exchange Act.
-By virtue of their high-level positions, and their 10 ownership and contractual rights, participation in and/or awareness of the Company's operations, 11 and/or intimate knowledge of the false financial statements filed by the Company with the FDIC and 12 disseminated to the investing public, the Individual Defendants had the power to influence and 13 control-and did influence and control, directly or indirectly-the decision-making of the Company, 14 including the content and dissemination of the various false and/or misleading statements.
-The 15 Individual Defendants were provided with or had unlimited access to copies of the Company's reports and other statements alleged by Plaintiff to be misleading prior to and/or shortly after these statements 16 17 were issued and had the ability to prevent the issuance of the statements or cause the statements to be 18 corrected.

-19 115.
-In particular, each of the Individual Defendants had direct and supervisory 20 involvement in the day-to-day operations of the Company and, therefore, are presumed to have had 21 the power to control or influence the particular accounting practices giving rise to the securities 22 violations as alleged herein, and exercised the same.

-116. As described above, the Company and the Individual Defendants each violated Section 10(b) of the Exchange Act and SEC Rule 10b-5 by their acts and omissions as alleged in this 24 25 Complaint.
+- 121. Plaintiff incorporates by reference the allegations in the preceding paragraphs. - 122.
+The Individual Defendants acted as controlling persons of First Republic within the meaning of Section 20(a) of the Exchange Act.
+By virtue of their high-level positions, and their ownership and contractual rights, participation in and/or awareness of the Company's operations, and/or intimate knowledge of the false financial statements filed by the Company with the FDIC and disseminated to the investing public, the Individual Defendants had the power to influence and control-and did influence and control, directly or indirectly-the decision-making of the Company, including the content and dissemination of the various false and/or misleading statements.
+The Individual Defendants were provided with or had unlimited access to copies of the Company's reports and other statements alleged by Plaintiff to be misleading prior to and/or shortly after these statements were issued and had the ability to prevent the issuance of the statements or cause the statements to be corrected. - 123.
+In particular, each of the Individual Defendants had direct and supervisory involvement in the day-to-day operations of the Company and, therefore, are presumed to have had the power to control or influence the particular accounting practices giving rise to the securities violations as alleged herein, and exercised the same. - 124.
+As described above, the Company and the Individual Defendants each violated Section 10(b) of the Exchange Act and SEC Rule 10b-5 promulgated thereunder by their acts and omissions as alleged in this Complaint.
 By virtue of their positions as controlling persons, the Individual Defendants are liable under Section 20(a) of the Exchange Act.
-As a direct and proximate result of this wrongful conduct, 26
+As a direct and proximate result of this wrongful conduct, Plaintiff and other members of the Class suffered damages in connection with their purchases of Company securities during the Class Period.